 You really have no idea what is coming around the next corner.

-I completely loved the place and was blown away to discover that all the models are actually made by the museum’s owner, Sean Lau, and a team of local crafts folk.
+I was blown away to discover that all the models are actually made by the museum’s owner, Sean Lau, and a team of local crafts folk.

 Lau was a graphic designer but fell in love with making plastic food after completing a project on it for a client.
 He now runs a plastic food making business supplying restaurants in Malaysia with display food and opened Wonderfood in 2015 to educate people about the food we eat.

 If you also have a fascination with plastic food you might want to book a future trip to Tokyo and visit Kappabashi Street in Asakusa where you can even make your own tiny models.

 It’s located right in the middle of Georgetown at 49 Lebuh Pantai, it’s just a short walk from the most popular bits of street art like the kids on a bicycle or other must-sees like the Clan Jettys.

 Wonderfood is open seven days a week from 9am to 6pm.
 It costs 25 RM for adults and 15 RM for children – local residents with a MYKAD card get in for a bit less.

 If you want to get the best pictures, go as close to when it opens as possible when crowds are smaller – afternoons are their busy time and you might find yourself have to queue to hug a giant doughnut.

 You probably need an hour or two to see the place properly – I spent 10-15 minutes on the dioramas alone – look, this is one tiny fraction of one below.

 And don’t worry if you don’t have a photography buddy.
 The Boyfriend had headed back to the hotel at this point and so I went to Wonderfood on my own and if you are travelling solo the staff are happy to take photos for you.